 Use of Agents

 I started the project with Jetbrains Junie and finished it with Claude Code.
-At work, I use Copilot CLI.
-In my experience they’re roughly equivalent, which indicates that the magic is mostly in the underlying model, which was the same in all three (Anthropic).
+At work, I use Copilot CLI (with Anthropic models).
+In my experience they’re roughly equivalent, which indicates that the magic is mostly in the underlying model, which was Anthropic in all three.
 I’ll build the next project with Codex to have a good comparison.
 As much as I like working with Jetbrains products, a deep integration with the IDE doesn’t add a great deal of value when the role of the IDE has become more for viewing code than changing or managing it.

 Before developing a feature, it helps to first lay down a development plan in the form of a Markdown document.
 I’ve left this document in the GitHub repository for documentation purposes.
 This plan.md was created in conversation with the agent.
 It’s not a good idea to write it all by hand.
 The purpose of the plan is to keep the AI agent on-task; it is not meant for humans to read.
 Just like with the code, not a single line of the plan was written by hand.